confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

       are no guarantees, which can cause missing results or leftRecord-NULL results.

-### Semantics of Table-Table Joins
+### Semantics of Primary-Key Table-Table Joins

-The semantics of the various table-table join variants are shown in the following table.
+The semantics of the various 1:1 table-table join variants are shown in the following table.
 In the table, each row represents a new incoming record.
 The following assumptions apply:

 -   All records have the same key.
 -   All records are processed in timestamp order.

-Input records with a NULL value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
-Tombstones don't trigger the join.
-When an input tombstone is received, an output tombstone is forwarded directly to the join result table, if the corresponding key exists already in the join result table.
+Input records with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+When an input tombstone is received, an output tombstone may be forwarded to the join result table, if the corresponding join result exists in the result table.

 | Timestamp | Left Table       | Right Table      | INNER JOIN       | LEFT JOIN        | OUTER JOIN       |